ansemjo/speedtest-plotter/README.md

 ## installation

-Obviously, you need to have Docker installed.
+Obviously, you need to have Docker installed to run the container.
 Refer to your distribution or [the Docker docs](https://docs.docker.com/install/) on how to do that.
+You can also [take measurements](#direct-speedtest-cli-usage) without using the Docker container if you have `speedtest-cli` installed.

 From within this directory you can use the makefile to build the image and run it.
 This requires [make](https://www.gnu.org/software/make/), of course.